 Topics covered in section 2:

-Relations and Functions, Matrices and Determinants, Inverse Trigonometric Functions, Continuity and Differentiability, Integrals, Application of Integrals, Probability, Application of Derivatives, Differential Equations, Three Dimensional Geometry, Vector Algebra, Linear Programming.
+Relations and Functions, Matrices and Determinants, Inverse Trigonometric Functions, Continuity and Differentiability, Integrals, Application of Integrals, Probability, Application of Derivatives, Differential Equations, Three Dimensional Geometry, Vector Algebra, and Linear Programming.

 Or